sgranade/twine-twee-language/README.md

     -   Go to a custom inserts or modifier's definition
     -   Highlight references to a custom insert or modifier

-The plugin recognizes [custom inserts] and [modifiers] defined through `engine.extend()` calls.
+The plugin recognizes [custom inserts] and [modifiers][custom modifiers] defined through `engine.extend()` calls.
 If you add a `name` property to your custom insert or modifier, the plugin will use that name in auto-completions.
 If you add a `description` property, the plugin will show its value when hovering over the insert or modifier.
 For instance, here's how you could add both to the example custom insert from the Chapbook documentation.

 ```
 [JavaScript]